PieterbasNagengast/Azure-HubSpoke-LabBuilder/README.md

 | Deploy to Azure Subscription |[![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#blade/Microsoft_Azure_CreateUIDef/CustomDeploymentBlade/uri/https%3A%2F%2Fraw.githubusercontent.com%2FPieterbasNagengast%2FAzure-HubSpoke-LabBuilder%2Fmain%2FARM%2Fmain.json/uiFormDefinitionUri/https%3A%2F%2Fraw.githubusercontent.com%2FPieterbasNagengast%2FAzure-HubSpoke-LabBuilder%2Fmain%2FuiDefinition.json)|

 > :warning: **Warning:**
-> **This deployment is ment for Demo, Test, Learning, Training, Practice or Reproduction purposes ONLY!!**
+> **This deployment is meant for Demo, Test, Learning, Training, Practice or Reproduction purposes ONLY!!**
 > **Please don't deploy to production environments!!**

 ## Introduction

-In my daily work I've created numourous times a (semi-)manual Hub & Spoke topology for Testing, (Self)Training, Demo or Reproduction purposes.
+In my daily work I've created numerous times a (semi-)manual Hub & Spoke topology for Testing, (Self)Training, Demo or Reproduction purposes.
 I've always done this in multiple ways, like: PowerShell scripts, Azure CLI, ARM or Azure Potal GUI.....whatever was the best fit.
 But bottom line: Wathever option is fine by me as long as it has the least amount of effort to build it.

 With that in mind I've created a "Hub & Spoke playground Lab builder" so you'll be able to deploy Hub & Spoke scenario's in notime.
 It takes approx. 30min to deploy a 'full option Hub & Spoke' deployment with 2 Spoke VNET's.